Long Branch Plantation: Architecture

 Built in 1811, Long Branch is a Federal style, two-story, Flemish bond, brick mansion.
 The symmetrical façade has seen little changes over the years.
 The south façade was the original front of the house; changing after Harry Isaacs constructed new roads throughout the property.
 The belvedere and front and back porticos were added in 1845 by Hugh M. and Adelaide Nelson.
 The south portico boasts Ionic columns and the north portico has Tuscan columns.

 The east wing was a service wing with an open loggia that was enclosed in the Nelson renovation of 1845.
 They added the woodwork in the parlor and original dining room, which is based on the designs of Minard Lefever's pattern books and has been called "some of the most beautiful examples of Greek Revival woodwork in the nation."
 Hugh M. Nelson also added the hanging spiral staircase and the columns in the entrance hall.

 Indoor plumbing was added some time before 1915, with two identical bathrooms on the first and second floors were added to the northwest rooms.
-Electricity and a modern kitchen were added after WWII.
+Electricity and a modern kitchen were added after World War II.
 The Hewitt's made improvements to the house and updated its amenities without altering the structure.

 Harry Z. Isaacs made a number of changes to Long Branch.
 He added the west wing to balance the exterior of the house and completed a number of extensive reconstructions.
 Structural issues required the south wall of the east wing to be rebuilt.
 The east wing dining room was enlarged and the size of the kitchen reduced.
 A stairwell to the basement was removed to make a pantry.
 Isaac's restoration involved the removal and replacement of existing materials and features.
 The brick sidewalks, shutters, columns, portico details and features, chimneys, roofing, gutters, exterior brick, and mantels were all replaced with modern reconstructions.